shinolab/autd3-doc-v8/src/en/Users_Manual/Simulator/simulator.md

 The rotation is specified in terms of XYZ Euler angles.
 The "xy", "yz", and "zx" buttons are used to rotate the slice to a position parallel to each plane.

-You can select either "Acoustic" mode, which displays the sound pressure, or "Radiation" mode, which displays the square value of the sound pressure.

-In the "Color settings" section, you can change the coloring palette, color scale, and alpha value of the slice itself.
+In the "Color settings" section, you can change the coloring palette, Max pressure, and alpha value of the slice itself.
-If you use a large number of devices, colors may become saturated, in which case you should increase the value of color scale.
+If you use a large number of devices, colors may become saturated, in which case you should increase the value of "Max pressure".

 ### Camera tab